micronDLA/SDK/README.md

 ```

-# 4. Getting started Inference on FWDNXT hardware with C
+# 4. Getting started Inference on Micron DLA hardware with C

-This tutorial will teach you how to run inference on the Inference Engine using C code.
+This tutorial will teach you how to run inference on the DLA using C code.
 We will use a neural network pre-trained on ImageNet.
 The program will process an image and return the top-5 classification of the image.
 In this tutorial you will need:
 * One of the [pre-trained models](http://fwdnxt.com/models/)